ArthurKim25/DATA-150/annotatedbibliography.md

 Azzarri, C., &amp; Signorelli, S. (2019).
 Climate and poverty in Africa South of the Sahara.
 World Development, 125, 104691. https://doi.org/10.1016/j.worlddev.2019.104691

 ##### Annotation:
-The main ideas explored in this article are examining poverty in Sub-Saharan Africa (SSA) as well as the effects of climate change and extreme weather events on SSA expenditure per capita.
+The main ideas explored in this article are examining welfare and poverty in Sub-Saharan Africa (SSA) as well as the effects of climate change and extreme weather events on SSA expenditure per capita.
+The article focuses heavily on SSA agriculture, since it provides the vast majority of the SSA food supply, and its vulnerability to climate shocks is a major determinant of extreme poverty in SSA.